harrisonkurunathan/emul8-sample-contiki-project/README.rst

 * ``Makefile`` - a simple Contiki-style Makefile
 * ``hello.c`` - an example program, which can be freely modified
-* ``hello-cc2538.emul8`` - and Emul8 script which uses several features of the Emul8 scripting language, such as variables and macros.
+* ``hello-cc2538.emul8`` - an Emul8 script which uses several features of the Emul8 scripting language, such as variables and macros.

 Compiling
 ---------